dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/deploying_apps_prod.rst

-A business's technology stack is composed of various business systems such as a user interface, enterprise-content development systems (e.g., Microsoft Sharepoint), database management systems, and data lakes.
+A business's technology stack is composed of various business systems such as a user interface, enterprise-content development systems (e.g., Microsoft Sharepoint), database management systems (e.g., SAP HANA), and data lakes.
 A hybrid application communicates between the business's technology stack and D-Wave's compute infrastructure made available via the :ref:`index_ocean_sdk`, solver API (SAPI), and Leap service. :numref:`Figure %s <HybridAppPipeline>` provides a high-level illustration of a hybrid application integrated with an example of a business's technology stack.

 .. figure:: ../_images/hybrid_app_pipeline.png
     :name: HybridAppPipeline